Rapha149/ClearFog/README.md

 Here's what the values do:

 - `check-for-updates` - Whether to check for plugin updates on startup.
+- `direct-view-distance-updates` - Whether view distances should be updated directly when they are being changed by commands or by reloading the config.
+Please note that this is not recommended because it does not look good and the method for doing so is messy.
 - `default`
   - `enabled` - Changes whether the default view distance is applied.
   - `view-distance` - The default view distance.